 In this scenario, workers are treated as independent contractors and paid a flat amount for each day worked (the “day-rate”) without regard to the state or federal overtime laws that should apply.
 Given their job duties, day-rate pay, and the fact that such workers are in no way “running their own business” – they are properly classified as employees, not independent contractors, and legally entitled to receive at least time and a-half for each hour of overtime they work.

-If you are paid on a day rate and believe that you have been denied overtime pay or if you would like to get more information, please call us or one of our attorneys at 1-866-559-0400, email us at mlore@overtime-flsa.com or submit your information using our convenient Case Evaluation form for a FREE and CONFIDENTIAL review of your circumstances.
+If you are paid on a day rate and believe that you have been denied overtime pay, we’re here to help.
+Our services are provided on a contingency basis, meaning you only pay if we successfully recover the wages you’re owed.
+If you would like to get more information, please call us or one of our attorneys at 1-866-559-0400, email us at mlore@overtime-flsa.com or submit your information using our convenient Case Evaluation form for a FREE and CONFIDENTIAL review of your circumstances.